Day 1: Tarapota - Yurimaguas, Tunnel Area and ACONABIKH Reserve

 We drive from Tarapota to Yurimaguas through the tunnel area, which is a classic site to see the Dotted Tanager, Purplish Euphonia and Blackish Pewee.
 The area is also good for Wattled Guan, Andean Cock-of-the-Rock, Cliff Flycatcher and Tanager flocks.

-At km 34 we shall leave the roadside to bird at ACONABIKH reserve and have enjoy one of Kolibri Expeditions famous field lunches and bird the feeders for uncommon endemic Koepcke’s Hermit and the sparsely occurring Gould’s Jewelfront, among many other hummingbirds.
-Nearby, there has recently been a day perch for Long-tailed Potoo.
-On the trail to the lek of Golden-headed Manakin, we may have luck to find an army antswarm with Hairy-crested Antbird and White-plumed Antbird attending.
+At km 24.5 we leave the roadside to bird at the ACONABIKH reserve and enjoy one of Kolibri Expeditions famous field lunches.
+At the bird feeders we will look for the rare, endemic Koepcke’s Hermit and the Gould’s Jewelfront, among many other hummingbird species

-Day 2.
-Flight desde Yurimaguas a San Lorenzo
+Day 2: Flight From Yurimaguas to San Lorenzo

 All day at San Lorenzo.
-We may need to find an antswarm to spot our target even if it often has been lured out with careful playback.
-Other possibilities include.
+We may need to find an antswarm to get our target and possibly use playback.

-Green-tailed Goldenthroat, White-eared Jacamar, Black Bushbird, Lunulated Antbird, Short-billed Leaftosser, Three-striped Flycatcher, Black-necked Red Cotinga and Western Striped and White-crowned Manakins.
+Other targets include: Green-tailed Goldenthroat, White-eared Jacamar, Black Bushbird, Lunulated Antbird, Short-billed Leaftosser, Three-striped Flycatcher, Black-necked Red-Cotinga and Western Striped and White-crowned Manakins.

-Midmorning we return to Yurimaguas where are van is waiting and drive via the tunnel area again to Tarapoto.
-Some people will contntinue this day to do our 5 day Marvelous Spatuletail and Owlet twitch or contnue to the little town of Bellavista 2 hours south of Tarapoto for the Scarlet-banded Barbet.
+Midmorning we return to Yurimaguas and drive via the tunnel area to Tarapoto.
+If you wish, contntinue with our 5 day Marvelous Spatuletail and Owlet twitch or to Bellavista, 2 hours south of Tarapoto for the Scarlet-banded Barbet.